-C{7a} and P{7a} are given as text files within the additional zip file.
+C{9a} is given as a text file within the additional zip file.
 This zip file also contains a PDF that describes in detail how Handycipher works.
+The solution consists of the fifth word in each of the sentences in M.

-The solution consists of the fifth word in each of the sentences in M not written by Jack London.
 Please enter the solution with spaces between the words.